usethesource/rascal-website/release-notes/rascal-0-42-x-release-notes.md

 ### Tutor improvements

-* Added `includeLibraries` option, which simply copies the contents of the docs folder from all library dependencies.
+* Added `includeLibraries` option, which copies the contents of the docs folder from all library dependencies.
+This is to simplify the website configuration.

 ### Standard Library Maintenance

 * When creating a new Rascal project using `util::Reflective::newRascalProject`, some useful VS Code settings are now added to the project by default.
 * When serializing as JSON, complex values are not wrapped with auxiliary JSON objects anymore.
 * Parsing JSON to an ADT using `parseJSON` would crash with "length should be positive" error in case the input length exceeded 1024 characters.
-This has been fixed, along with come related complex issues when parsins with origin tracking.
+Also JSON origin tracking could not be turned off even with `originTracking=false`.
+Both issues have been fixed, and origin tracking as well as accurate error messages have been improved to cover more corner cases.
+In the next release unicode support will be added to the accurate origin tracking code.
 * Fixed many type errors, that would sometimes propagate to modules importing the standard library as well.
 * Improve the performance of `copy` when the source and destination location have the same scheme, for `memory` and `file` schemes.
 * Deprecated some definitions in `util::ShellExec` that were intended to be deprecated already: `createProcess`, `exec` and `execWithCode` variants that accept a `str` as the first argument - use a `loc` instead.